SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ![2ba 266782039-b9f3b27d-3cd0-48d4-bbc5-848b18c63045](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/a96da9ac-8c14-458a-baaf-67d854723080)

-* slew_low_rise_thr : Its generally taken as a point in the rising wavform, the point is at rising edge generally at 20% value from the initial point.
+* slew_low_rise_thr : Its generally taken as a point in the rising waveform, the point is at the rising edge generally at 20% value from the initial point.

-* slew_high_rise_thr : Its generally taken as a point in the rising wavform, the point is at rising edge generally at 20% value from the final point of the waveform, also it can also be considered as 80% from initial point of the waveform.
+* slew_high_rise_thr : Its generally taken as a point in the rising waveform, the point is at the rising edge generally at 20% value from the final point of the waveform, it can also be considered as 80% from initial point of the waveform.

-* slew_low_fall_thr : Its generally taken as a point in the falling wavform, the point is at rising edge generally at 20% value from the initial point.
+* slew_low_fall_thr : Its generally taken as a point in the falling waveform, the point is at the rising edge generally at 20% value from the initial point.

-* slew_high_fall_thr : Its generally taken as a point in the falling wavform, the point is at rising edge generally at 20% value from the final point of the waveform, also it can also be considered as 80% from initial point of the waveform.
+* slew_high_fall_thr : Its generally taken as a point in the falling waveform, the point is at the rising edge generally at 20% value from the final point of the waveform, it can also be considered as 80% from initial point of the waveform.

 ![2bb_266782248-24922247-a8b7-42c7-8f19-3315f8be5f8b](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/258822ac-0913-46f1-b2b7-82f28fb5b081)